 If the Next TWT Info Present subfield in the Frame Control field is equal to 1 and the Flow Control subfield of the Frame Control field is equal to 0, then the Tetrapartial Timestamp/Next TWT Info/Suspend Duration field contains the value of the 4 least significant octets of the TSF timer for the next TWT logically ANDed with the value 0xFFFFFFF8 and then added to the value of the TWT flow identifier that corresponds to that next TWT value.

+NOTE—The Next TWT Info/Suspension Duration field carries only a portion of the TSF timer, and changes in the most significant octets of the corresponding TSF timer are not communicated to the receiving STA.
+Hence, the receiving STA must consider and account for a rollover of the most significant octets of the TSF timer that might happen at the receiving STA.

 9.4.2.28 TSPEC element

 REme Editor: Please change the paragraph of the subclause below (#CID 6601, 6602, 6603):